7 Week Crazy Road Trip- Trippin’ Momma

 Momma Is Flippin’ Exhausted

 We just completed the longest road trip ever!
 7 weeks, 10 states, and over 4000 miles with a toddler is definitely an accomplishment.
-I had no plan and I didn’t know what the hell I was doing but it was all a part of the adventure.
+I had no plan and I didn’t know what the heck I was doing but it was all a part of the adventure.
 A few weeks ago, I was frustrated and scared.
 My divorce was costing me a small fortune and we weren’t doing much of anything but bouncing from furnished rental to furnished rental on Airbnb.

 A few months prior we had sold all our possessions, sold our home, and set off for an adventure around the world.
 After coming home from a month in Puerto Rico, we grew stagnant.
-My life was not looking the way I had envisioned it.
+My life was not looking the way I had envisioned.
 To be honest, I was letting fear control me.
 I suffer from extreme anxiety among other things, and I kept making every excuse for why I was sticking around Austin.
 Actually, we almost bought a house, and my middle child almost went back to public school.
+Yep!

 It was also getting expensive.
 Too expensive for my meager budget.
 We ended up eating out a lot more than I anticipated because we were always on the go and exhausted.
 Some destinations ended up blending together and we really didn’t get to appreciate each place the way we wanted to.
 I have absolutely no regrets.
 We made a ton of memories and I had more than our fair share of absolute meltdowns.
 I am happy to check Texas, New Mexico, Colorado, Utah, Idaho, Wyoming, Nebraska, Iowa, Illinois, Indiana, and Ohio off the list of states to visit.

 Switching it up to plane rides for the next month and then hitting the road again to Canada.
-Bring on the 20 degree weather!
+Bring on the 20-degree weather!